All Episodes

 That's a mess.

-And interestingly, there's also, there were protests last week at the Microsoft campus by its own employees who were saying something like, no Microsoft genocide or something like that.
+And interestingly, there's also, there were protests last week at the Microsoft campus by its own employees who were saying something like no Microsoft genocide or something like that.

-The issue is that Microsoft and Google license their AI technology for targeting acquisition decisions.
+And the issue is that Microsoft and Google license their AI technology for targeting acquisition decisions.

 And that's automated in the Middle East right now.

-I don't know if it's in the Middle East right now, but you know, those are American companies and they can license it to the Pentagon, probably already happened, we just don't know about it.
+But you know, those are American companies and they can license it to the Pentagon.

 And they can use it right now to target narcos south of the border.

-But you know as well as I do, eventually that's going to spill north, they're going to start targeting narcos here, and then they're just going to start targeting everybody, like profiling everybody.
+But you know as well as I do, eventually that's going to spill north.

-You might be a terrorist, you might be a narco.
+You might be a terrorist.

 And then we, the people, are living under a police state.